 The many discoveries made during deep dives between 70 and 150 meters below the surface highlight our lack of knowledge regarding the ecology of MCEs.

 Geographical extension of the distribution areas of many species.

 invertebrate species referenced as new to the Indian Ocean!

 new species for the Mayotte region!

 new species for science: a shrimp and a fish!

-Man has always sought to explore his environment.
-This thirst for discovery is fueled by vital needs but also by the desire to understand and discover one's own universe.
-It is this last motivation which is at the origin of the Deep Blue Expedition project.
+Humans have always sought to explore their environment.
+This thirst for discovery is fueled by vital needs but also by the desire to simply understand and discover the world.
+It is this last motivation which is at the origin of the Deep Blue Exploration project.

-Exploration is of little value if it is not associated with science.
-This is why it is deeply rooted in the philosophy of Deep Blue Exploration.
-Each deep dive, each immersion is a new opportunity to contribute to the expansion of knowledge and understanding of the environment in question.
+Exploration is of little value if it is not associated with science, which is why science is deeply rooted in the philosophy of Deep Blue Exploration.
+Each deep dive, each immersion is a new opportunity to contribute to the expansion of knowledge and understanding of this particular environment.

 Ocean Art is the Awareness and Artistic section of DBE.
-Whether exposed to daylight or hidden in the semi-darkness of the mesophotic zone, Nature is inherently beautiful!
-One of the objectives of the association is to capture and restore the splendor of the depths as well as possible in order to educate the general public about the cause of the reefs.
+Whether fully exposed to broad daylight or hidden in the semi-darkness of the mesophotic zone, Nature is inherently beautiful!
+One of the objectives of the association is to capture and reconstitute the splendor of the depths in the best possible way, in order to sensitise the general public to the cause of the reef.